OdyseeTeam/odysee-roku/README.md

 ## Contributing
 Contributions to this project are welcome, encouraged, and compensated.
 For more details, see [CONTRIBUTING](https://lbry.tech/contribute).

+> Currently, the developer dosen't accept commits yet, because it is in development.
+You can see it [here.](https://github.com/lbryio/odysee-roku/issues/7)

 ## License
 This project is MIT licensed.
 For the full license, see [LICENSE](LICENSE).